B.U.M. Equipment: Brand development

 B.U.M.
 Equipment's logo and athletic style were created by Seattle native Derek Federman about a year prior to Morty Forshpan becoming the chief executive officer (CEO) of Chauvin International, Ltd. Shortly after becoming the CEO of Chauvin International, Forshpan found the B.U.M. brand and acquired it.
 Forshpan pushed the brand into the market in 1987.
 Brand founder Federman left B.U.M. in 1988 as Forshpan moved the brand's design in a more trendy direction, and following its success and popularity in the late 1980s, Forshpan was nominated twice for the California Mart's West Coast Designer of the Year award.
-Chauvin International and B.U.M. brand designers insist the acronym "B.U.M." does not stand for anything, however, many people believed there was an unsaid meaning like "Basic Urban Merchandise" or "Body Under Maintenance".
+Chauvin International and B.U.M. brand designers insist the acronym "B.U.M." does not stand for anything, though some people believed there could be a hidden message, such as "Basic Urban Merchandise" or "Body Under Maintenance".

 Under SOS Management and Bum Equipment LLC, Wayne signed over 35 licenses in 1997 and 1998, which grew the business approximately $2 billion in sales over the next six years.
 This was accomplished by primarily selling product to Target Stores and many regional retailers like Ames, Caldor, Venture, Meijers, Shopko.

 SOS Management began restructuring B.U.M. sportswear in the United States with a license with the Buffalo Group in 2005.
 The company also signed licensees in Malaysia, Taiwan, England, Korea, Germany, Mexico, Argentina and Brazil.
 The B.U.M. brand was extended to non-apparel licenses in footwear, socks, sunglasses, and licenses in watches, luggage and eyewear were renewed.
 B.U.M.
 Equipment signed licenses with New York-based Channel Creations in 2007 for their men's and women's sportswear.
 In 2009, the company relaunched their young men's and juniors brands in department stores through a license with Sierra Fashions.

 In 2004, Women's Wear Daily listed B.U.M.
 Equipment as Number 5 on their "Top 10 Young Contemporary Hip List in 2004."